My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Wait until the stoma has quieted by observing the pouch and ensuring output has slowed.

-Eat less later in the day or when a bag change may be needed soon, allowing the system to clear.
+Eat and drink less later in the day or when a bag change may be needed soon, allowing the system to clear.
+(About 4-5 hours) however don't be hungry or the system does a bile flush.

 Diet balance that works best for me: